Slow-Town-LLC-Internal/test-doc-v2/README.md

 3. Redirects must include the base path to avoid losing the repository context
 4. Browser console logs provide detailed information about path detection and API URL resolution

+### Authentication System Architecture

+The authentication system is designed to work in both development and production environments:

+#### Development Mode (Next.js Server)
+1. In development, Next.js API routes are used to serve the configuration data
+2. The auth.js script fetches configuration from the `/api/config` endpoint
+3. The API route reads from the app-config.json file and returns it to the client
+4. Path handling automatically detects development environment and uses root paths

+#### Production Mode (Static Export)
+1. During the build process, Next.js exports a static version of the site
+2. The build script automatically copies `app-config.json` to `public/api/config.json`
+3. The auth.js script first tries the API endpoint, then falls back to the static JSON file
+4. All path references include the repository name prefix for GitHub Pages
+5. The `isPasswordAuthEnabled()` function checks both the API and static config file

 ### Authentication Issues

 #### Enabling/Disabling Authentication